JoelStansbury/os6025_project/README.md

 3. create a folder for git.
 Mine is `C:\Users\stans\Documents\Projects\git` but anywhere is fine.
 Also, it doesn't need to be called `git` I just like that name
 4. open up a terminal `Start Menu`>`cmd.exe` and navigate to your `git` folder
 5. After installing `git` you can execute `git clone https://github.com/JoelStansbury/os6025_project.git` to download the repository to your local machine
-6. See https://www.atlassian.com/git/glossary for descriptions of common git commands.
+6. (If you're new to git) See https://www.atlassian.com/git/glossary for descriptions of common git commands.
     The most important ones are
     - `git status` to show what has changed since your last commit
     - `git add --all` to prepare all of the changes for commit
     - `git commit` to commit the changes to your local copy of the repo
     - `git push` to send your changes to the repo that is available online (i.e. https://github.com/JoelStansbury/os6025_project)
     - `git pull` to retreive any changes made by others
+    - We all have local copies of the repo and git is useful because we can revert to any state at any point, so mistakes are not the end of the world.
+Just try to get a basic understanding of a command before you execute it